jon-torres/odin-recipes/README.md

 <h1>Recipes website</h1>
 <p>Hello Jon from the past!
 It is your first web project!</p>
 <p>In this project we are going to build a website site consisting of
-a main index page which will have links to a few recipes.</p>
+a main index page which will have links to a few recipes.
+The recipes are gonna be build in separate html files.</p>
 <p>These are the skills covered in this project:</p>
 <ul>
   <li>Anchor elements</li>